 Editor's Note: Want this kitchen cleaning checklist in a handy printable format?
 Want to fully flex your neat-freak muscle by laminating the printout, or—even better—framing it so you can reference it every time you're washing up?
 Click here for the PDF version.

-Cleaning up should be an easy task for any functioning adult.
-But my observations combined with my keen reasoning skills lead me to conclude the world is short on functioning adults.
+Cleaning the kitchen is a basic task we all at least aspire to.
+But my observations combined with my keen reasoning skills lead me to conclude that not everyone accomplishes the goal quite as frequently as might be desirable.
 I've moved into apartments with stovetops entombed in an armor of burnt-on carbon, cabinets sticky with years of vaporized grease, and microwave interiors splattered with the spits and pops of 500 dinners.
 The kitchen of my current home was originally littered with enough roach carcasses to stage a convincing tableau of the battlefields of Gettysburg.
 I had everything in that kitchen ripped out and replaced.